 We just had Kendell Clark as a guest on the Kratom Science Podcast.
 He sent me a bunch of long emails and comments.
 But I like his ranting, and I hope you do too.

 My name is Kendell Clark, and I’ve been struggling with a tramadol addiction for the better part of two years, maybe three.
 I want to tell my kratom story, if you’re interested that is.
 I’ve left comments on your website, on a couple of pages, trying to help others who are where I am, and worse, and looking for advice..
 If you’re interested, please email me back and I’d be glad to tell you.
 I don’t want to drone on and on and on unless you’re interested, since I need to tell it in order to finally complete the last hurtle and finally become free from the tramadol which has haunted my life for what feels like decades.
 I no longer want it.
 I feel as if I no longer need it.
-But I do need kratom, and this is where you guys come in.
+But I do need kratom.
 I want to help people, and telling my kratom story will, I hope, help to do so.

 I’m not sure what you’re going to put in the article that goes with the podcast, but I would like to suggest, if possible, that you put in all the circles I went through.
 How at first, 50mg, twice a day was enough, but gradually it escalated to 100mg at a time, 3 times per day, sometimes 4, which is the maximum limit by the FDA for tramadol.
 It ran out, pharmacy said too soon, doctor gave me more at first but gradually tightened up until she refused to give more, especially after I was an idiot and told her how much I was taking, trying to be honest with my own doc.
 She tried meloxicam, an anti inflammatory, for the pain and amitriptyline, a tricyclic antidepressant, for both the pain and withdrawal.
 She also gave me, I’m sorry I forgot to mention this, tizanidine, an adrenergic agonist used as a muscle relaxer, for the pain and sleep.
 All of those worked for me, if and only if I had tramadol to add to them.
 If I didn’t, they did nothing, nothing I could feel anyway.
 The devastating tramadol withdrawal symptoms I want to mention prominentl, the extreme rages and depression, the maddening itching and jerking in my arms and legs when I tried to sleep, the almost complete inability to sleep for days and weeks at a time except for half an hour or an hour or so where I’d pass out and be impossible to wake up, then be wide awake, feeling as if I hadn’t slept at all.
 I want complete disclosure.
 The only opioids I have eveer taken were tramadol, Demerol once that the local ER injected me with, that stuff hurt like hell and didn’t do much except help me sleep a bit, tylenol3, which is Tylenol with 30mg of codeine, and two hydrocodone given to me by the same E R down hear that is now closed.
 I also took a couple of my wife’s hydrocodone, but please do not put that in the article unless you have to, she gets those for a devastating back surgery that left her with a metal rod in her spine, and I’m afraid if her docs or anyone found out she’d be cut off, and she can’t afford to be cut off.
 Without them she hurts more than I did.
 Also one of the times I ordered meds over the internet I ordered tapentadol, which is like an adult version of tramadol, a similar molecule that has pain relieving effects similar to oxycodone, something I’ve never messed with, even in the midst of my withdrawal.
 I’ve never had fentanyl, heroine, or anything slose to that strong, nor do I ever intend to.
 I’d like to stress that opioids can be overcome, if you have emotional support, not necessarily rehab or N A but just compassionate friends or family members, and a drug, like kratom, which hits the same parts of the brain that the drugs you were addicted to hit.
 Withoug all of those, you will likely relapse.
 I know, I tried without all of those and I lasted a good while, but eventually relapsed.
 Only once, but I did.
 I also want to mention that I attempted to switch gp’s once, and only once.
 I got the name of one from one of the hospital docs, and made an appointment, even going so far as to formally switch docs with Medicaid, my health insurance.
 I told the person up front that I needed a med refill of everything I was on, including tramadol.
 But when I went in to see the doc, she told me that I had lied about being on tramadol, that I hadn’t told her staff up front that I was on it, as a result she wouldn’t see a drug seeker.
 She said that, out loud.
 Her suggestion was for me to try pain management, despite the fact that I told her that whole saga, gp sending me to a pain doc who didn’t prescribe tramadol until I practically begged, claiming injections of anti inflamatories, although I can’t remember which ones, would fix me right up.
 My problem isn’t an inflammatory one.
 Or not entirely one, anyway.
 It’s, I believe anyway, a central nervous system one, where opioids work only because they turn the pain switch off.
 I’ve tried over the counter pain relievers by the hundreds, every possible brand of Tylenol, advil, aleev, combinations of them, local and general anaesthetics, pain creams, patches, heat pads, none of them worked.
 The patches would work for a minute or two but then stop.
 I do want to point out that although my mom gave me a hell of a hard time about being addicted, she’s since come around after I willingly chose not to order more tramadol but switch to kratom about two months ago.
 I’m sorry my timing isn’t exactly accurate, I think you might have something about me having memory issues.
 Do you know a good over the counter, legal, netropic, I can take for that?
 I’ve heard about fenibut, and it’s legal hear, which acts like lyrica and gabapentin, something I’ve taken before for the pain, and which didn’t work for that but which did seem to help my memory or brain function, or some such.
 While I’m asking for netropics, do you know of any substance, that’s herbal, or over the counter, I can take to kick the nicotine habbit?
 I’m vaping now to help with the pain, but I started when I was back on the tram and now can’t seem to stop easily.
 It doesn’t help with the pain much except for the very first vape in the morning, all other times yield nothing.
 I want an herbal supplement I can take for this if possible, because I don’t believe my doc will prescribe me forennicline,